The 4 Pillars of the Sales Development Process Are:

 Many patrons visit your temple to leave offerings of their own, your potential clients, but they can only patronize your temple because it’s actually standing upright and thriving.
 What keeps it standing?

-The Answer is Sales Development.
+The Answer is Sales Development Process.

 The temple of your company is held up by strong pillars, pillars that comprise Sales Development, and without them, it will all come crashing down around you.